 Instructions

-- Prepare the Brussel sprouts as per the notes below, then cut each sprout in half.
+- Prepare the Brussels sprouts as per the notes below, then cut each sprout in half.

 - Boil or steam the sprouts for 5 minutes until just tender & then drain.